 Recruitment is simple: It starts with just inviting a few friends and then asking them to invite a few more.
-You’ll be surprised how quickly you can fill a room or canvass caravan.
+You’ll be surprised how quickly you can fill an event.

 Here are a few tips on how you can get started:

-- Don’t rely on one method of communication.
-Send emails and text messages, post on Facebook and Twitter, distribute flyers, pick up the phone, knock on your neighbors' doors.
+Don’t rely on one method of communication.
+Send emails and text messages, post on Facebook and Twitter, and pick up the phone.
 Think of other creative ways to get the word out about your event.
 The more outreach the better!

-Action Network has a number of useful recruitment features built into it that will help your template your emails and social posts.
-To check them out, log into your Action Network dashboard, scroll down to Actions, and click Manage next to your event.
+Mobilize has a number of useful recruitment features built into it that will help your template your emails and social posts.
+To check them out, log into your Mobilize dashboard, and select the event you want to review.

-Social Media.
-In Action Network you will also see a "Like on Facebook" option.
-This will allow you to post your event to Facebook, which can be a good way to get the word out as well.
-Pro tip: When you share on Facebook, you can “tag” the friends you want to invite by typing @ and then their name into the message ([here is a youtube video that demos how to do this] (https://www.youtube.com/watch?v=iHYMMuWqWyk)).
+- Social Media: After you create your event on Mobilize, you'll be emailed the public link for your event.
+Posting your event on Facebook and Twitter is a great way to get the word out. *Pro tip: *When you share on Facebook, you can “tag” the friends you want to invite by typing @ and then their name into the message.
+Check out this video on tagging tips.

 Communicating with RSVPs